Open-Markets-Initiative/Directory/Patents/ReadMe.md

 # Notes

+According to the internet, Bloomberg would have had 6 years to file for patent infrigement for SBE.

 There are many exiting implementations for generating binary protocols into several programming languages.
 The Open Markets Initiative believes that the backend "plugin" architecture is within the public domain.

-Existing source generation tools based on IDLs and  for binary protocol source generation reduce the efficacy of a source generation platform.
+Existing source generation tools based on IDLs for binary protocol source generation reduce the efficacy of a source generation platform.